 \section{Conclusion}

-For the planar three-body problem, based on a coordinate system introduced in the work \cite{yu2019problem}, which allows us to obtain a system of practical equations of motion which is suitable for describing the motion of particles in a neighbourhood of relative equilibrium solutions, we mainly discussed the nonlinear stability of Lagrange relative equilibrium.
+For the planar three-body problem, based on the moving coordinates introduced in \cite{yu2019problem}, which allows us to obtain a reduced system of equations of motion suitable for describing the motion of particles near relative equilibria, we mainly discussed the nonlinear stability of Lagrange relative equilibrium.

-On the basis of this system of practical equations of motion, first, similar to the case of the two-body problem, we prove that every relative equilibrium solution is always not stable in the sense of Lyapunov.
-Then it's shown that a relative equilibrium solution is orbitally stable in the sense of Lyapunov if and only if the original point of the system is stable in the sense of Lyapunov.
-Before discussing the nonlinear stability, we need some information on linear stability.
-Although all this information are well known, it is clear that it is more convenient to get this information by using the method in this paper.
+First, we proved that a relative equilibrium is orbitally stable if and only if the origin of the reduced system is Lyapunov stable.
+Before discussing the nonlinear stability, we gave some well known information on linear stability, and it is clear that it is more convenient to get the information by using the method based on the moving coordinates.

-Next, it's necessary to get the Birkhoff normal form of the Lagrange triangular point.
-Although the construction of the normal form is simple in concept, but it is one of main obstacles to investigate stability.
-Certainly, intensive computation can't be avoided in celestial mechanics.
+Next, it is necessary to get the Birkhoff normal form of the Hamiltonian near Lagrange triangular point.
+Although the construction of the normal form is simple in concept, but it is difficult to obtain the normal form.
 Thus this paper requires some computer assistance.
+Certainly, intensive computation cannot be avoided in celestial mechanics.

-By virtue of the celebrated KAM theorem, we prove that Lagrange relative equilibrium is stable in the sense of measure, except possibly six special resonant cases, if it's spectrally stable.
-Indeed, there are a great quantity of KAM invariant tori in a small neighbourhood of Lagrange relative equilibrium , provided that the mass parameter $\beta\in(0,\frac{1}{27}]$, except possibly six special resonant cases $\beta=\frac{1}{75},\frac{32}{2187}, \frac{16}{675},\frac{1}{36},\frac{64}{1875},\frac{1}{27}$.
-In particular, there are a great quantity of quasi-periodic solutions in a small neighbourhood of Lagrange relative equilibrium.
+By virtue of the celebrated KAM theorem, we proved that Lagrange relative equilibrium is KAM stable, except possibly six special resonant cases, if it is spectrally stable.
+Indeed, there are a great quantity of KAM invariant tori in a small neighbourhood of Lagrange relative equilibrium, provided that the mass parameter $\beta\in(0,\frac{1}{27}]$, except possibly six special resonant cases $\beta=\frac{1}{75},\frac{32}{2187}, \frac{16}{675},\frac{1}{36},\frac{64}{1875},\frac{1}{27}$.
 Furthermore, these tori or quasi-periodic solutions form a set whose relative measure rapidly tends to 1.